top of page

 REDD+ Carbon Offset Programme

-The BCP-managed Luangwa Community Forests Programme protects over 200,000 ha of forest within the Luembe Chiefdom, including the entirety of Munyamadzi Game Reserve.
+The Luangwa Community Forests Programme protects over 200,000 ha of forest within the Luembe Chiefdom, including the entirety of Munyamadzi Game Reserve.
 Through the programme, the Luembe Chiefdom community received performance-based Conservation Fees of USD 63,000 in April 2017 which funded community development projects such as boreholes for clean drinking water, assistance to schools and medical facilities.
 The Programme underwent REDD+ verification in 2023, which will generate vast sums of funding for community development projects by the Community Resources Board.

 bottom of page